 If you become unable to work due to a non-work-related illness or injury, Connecticut Short Term Disability (STD) insurance can provide you with income benefits for up to 26 weeks, covering a broader range of conditions including pregnancy and psychiatric disorders.

 To qualify, you must meet eligibility requirements such as employment duration and submit medical documentation.
-The STD policy often offers a maximum weekly benefit higher than Connecticut Paid Family Medical Leave, sometimes up to $1,500, helping you maintain income.
+The STD policy often offers a maximum weekly benefit higher than Connecticut Paid Family Medical Leave, sometimes up to $1,500, helping you maintain income and manage essential expenses like rent—especially when combined with housing aid programs.

 Financial Benefits of Maintaining STD Coverage Alongside CT PFML